karakun/karakun.github.io/_posts/2018-07-18-integration-docker.md

 ## Use docker-compose for a more easy setup
 TODO

-docker-compose file that contains all docker files.
+* docker-compose file that contains all docker files.
-Only one command to start all containers and one command to stop all
+* Only one command to start all containers and one command to stop all

 ## The future is testcontainers.org
 TODO

-Framework that provides all this functionallity
+* Framework that provides all this functionallity
-Sadly only JUnit is supported at the moment
+* Sadly only JUnit is supported at the moment
-Already in contact
+* Already in contact

+{% highlight java %}
+@ClassRule
+public static GenericContainer redis =
+    new GenericContainer("redis:3.0.2")
+               .withExposedPorts(6379);
+{% endhighlight %}

+{% highlight java %}
+@ClassRule
+public static DockerComposeContainer environment =
+    new DockerComposeContainer(new File("src/test/resources/compose-test.yml"));
+{% endhighlight %}

 ## Building the sample
 TODO

-We need to provide the sample app modules for integration tests in a multi module project example
+* We need to provide the sample app
+* modules for integration tests in a multi module project
+* example

 ## conclusion
 TODO

-Currently the setup is quite high
+* Currently the setup is quite high
-Once you did it once adding tests is as easy as possible can be reused for as many projects as you want
+* Once you did it once adding tests is as easy as possible
+* can be reused for as many projects as you want
-Future: Just use frameworks like testcontainers.org to solve the problem
+* Future: Just use frameworks like testcontainers.org to solve the problem